kushalpanchal100/Food-Detection/README.md

 3. Upload a food image using the file uploader

-4. The app will automatically detect the food and display its nutritional information
+4. The app will automatically detect the food

 ## Technologies Used